Last updated April, 29th, 2020.

 - Sewing machine or a hand sewing needle

 - Sharp Scissors

 - Chalk to mark the fabric or a printed paper pattern (see below for attachments)

 The answer is yes, but don’t reuse without properly sanitizing them.
 Wash them on hot with detergent after each use and allow them to fully dry before reusing.

 Download the pattern with instructions to make your own surgical mask here or make your own N95 mask cover here.

 In the coming weeks in addition to fulfilling your orders from our online shop, we’ll be taking time to work on making masks to donate to family, friends & frontline workers.
-We are giving away free elastics for making mask ear loops to anyone who needs them.
-Just pay for shipping or place an order that qualifies for free shipping and we'll send them out.

 If you have any questions about making your own mask, we’re more than happy to help.
 Drop us a line at firstname.lastname@example.org with the title “DIY masks” if you have any questions or would like to share your finished masks with U.S.